-The access framework is the key element of the broader regulatory framework proposed for third party access to the NWIS.
-As illustrated in Figure 1, the framework includes coverage, structural and market arrangements, as well as transition arrangements.
+The access regime is the key element of the broader regulatory framework proposed for third party access to the NWIS.
+As illustrated in Figure 1, the regime includes coverage, structural and market arrangements, as well as transition arrangements.

-3 Part 23, Division 1, rule 546 of the National Gas Rules.
+6 Part 23, Division 1, rule 546 of the National Gas Rules.
 Version 36.